iurii-kyrylenko/hobbies/readme.md

 HOBBIES is a web application for keeping track of books you have read/listened and movies you have watched.

-After logging in you will be able to:
+After logging in you are able to:

 * Add an item (book or movie) to the list.
 * Modify an existing item.